Virgin" . . . What's It Really Mean?

 olive oil can taste delicate and buttery, fragrant and fruity, olive-y and peppery, or leafy green and grassy.

-is picked and pressed will also affect the flavor of the oil.
-Olives are picked in California beginning in mid November
+that an olive is picked and pressed will also affect the flavor of the oil.
+Olives are picked in California beginning

-and continuing through to late January.
-The olive typically starts green, and as it ripens, it changes color, moving
+in mid November and continuing through to late January.
+The olive typically starts green, and as it ripens, it

-ripest olives can be pressed to produce a mild and delicate olive oil that's often used as a substitute for butter.
+The ripest olives can be pressed to produce a mild and delicate olive oil that's often used as a

-oil is most often pressed from Spanish varieties that are almost, but not quite, fully ripe.
-This category is a
+olive oil.
+This oil is most often pressed from varieties that are almost, but not quite, fully ripe.
+This category is

-The next category, "olive-y and peppery", is generally produced from Italian
+The next category, "olive-y and peppery", is generally produced from olives that are

-varieties, which are even younger.
-This type of olive oil—often referred to as a Tuscan-style—goes great
+still somewhat green This type of olive oil—often referred to as a Tuscan-style—goes great on a crusty

 The last category is leafy green and grassy oil.
 This oil comes from olives, Spanish or Italian,